bbonev/eoip/README.md

 Protocol spec
 -------------

-After IP header (which can be fragmented, MTU 1500 is usually used for tunnels) GRE-like datagram follows.
-Note that it's nothing like RFC 1701 MikroTik mentioned in their docs:
+After the IP header (which can be fragmented, MTU 1500 is usually used for tunnels) a GRE-like datagram follows.
+Note that RFC 1701 is mentioned in MikroTik's docs but there is nothing in common between the standard and the actual protocol used.

-Header format (taken from https://github.com/katuma/eoip)
+Header format (taken from https://github.com/katuma/eoip):

      0                   1                   2                   3